zcorr/ConceptOfRandom/README.md

 ## Jira Board
-An export of the Jira board is/will be available in this repository.
+An export of the Jira board is available in this repository.